I-am-Erk/CDDA-Tilesets/doc/how-to/mod_tilesheet.md

 ## Composing the "tileset"

-Use `updtset.cmd` tool as usually.
+Use `updtset.cmd` tool as usual (you may refer to this [doc](../tools/windows_wrappers.md#composer)).
 Your new dummy tileset will appear in the list of source tilesets available for composing.

 If you did everything right you will get the composed tileset in your game directory `Cataclysm\gfx\my_mod`.